SDGforskning/sdg-strings/SDG05_query_action_WoS.md

     )
     NEAR/5
         (
-            ("agreement$" OR "framework$" OR "governance" OR "law$" OR "legal*" OR "legislat*" OR "plan"
+            ("agreement$" OR "convention" OR  "framework$" OR "governance" OR "law$" OR "legal*" OR "legislat*" OR "plan"
-            OR "policy" OR "policies" OR "principle$" OR "procedure*" OR  "regulat*" OR "right*" OR "rule" OR "rules" OR "strateg*" OR "treaty" OR "treaties"
+            OR "policy" OR "policies" OR "principle$"  OR  "ratification" OR "regulat*" OR "rule" OR "rules" OR "strateg*" OR "treaty" OR "treaties"
             )
             NEAR/5
                 (